Feeding your adult dog well

 Never (toxic or dangerous)

-Any food is given plain: no salt, no sugar, no sauce, no bones, stones or pips.
-Introduce just one new food at a time and watch for 24 to 48 hours.
+Always give the food plain: no salt, no sugar, no sauce, no bones, no stones, no pips.
+Introduce one new food at a time, and watch him for 24 to 48 hours.

-They weigh him, note the body condition score and rule out a medical cause before building the plan.
+They weigh your dog, check his body by hand, and rule out a medical cause before setting the plan.

 Move more, gradually